Want to get a retro Italy Shirt? Read on…

 1986 Home Shirt

-You can get the classic 1986-90 home shirt (above right), worn when Italy hosted the World Cup in 1990 and made it to the semi-final where they were knocked out on penalties by Argentina.
+You can get the classic 1986-90 home shirt (above left), worn when Italy hosted the World Cup in 1990 and made it to the semi-final where they were knocked out on penalties by Argentina.
 This was after they kept clean sheets in their first five matches.

 The star of the World Cup for Italy was Salvatore ‘Toto’ Schillaci, who won the Golden Boot after scoring six goals during the tournament.
 He made his Italy debut just two months before the tournament but remarkably scored only one other international goal for Italy outside of this World Cup!